-SWOT-C is a way of organizing your personal and business review to 1) minimize risk of loss and failure and 2) to optimize your chances of success (however you define it).
+SWOT-C is a way of organizing your personal and business review to 1) minimize the risk of loss and failure and 2) optimize your chances of success (however you define it).
 SWOT was developed sometime in the 1960s although it’s unclear who authored it.
 Let’s take a closer look.

-• Weaknesses: What personal and business characteristics are your weaknesses?
-Perhaps you hate to develop and / or follow a financial plan and despite your healthy income, have little to no savings and assets.
+- Weaknesses: What personal and business characteristics are your weaknesses?
+Perhaps you hate to develop and/or follow a financial plan and despite your healthy income, have little to no savings and assets.

-• Constraints: What are your personal and business constraints that place limits on your ability or desire to grow your strengths and opportunities and mitigate your weaknesses and threats?
+- Constraints: What are your personal and business constraints that place limits on your ability or desire to grow your strengths and opportunities and mitigate your weaknesses and threats?
 For example, you may have a small child and do not wish to work more than 20 hours a week.
 But, by reviewing this constraint, perhaps you realize you placed this constraint on yourself because you did not wish to be away from home any more than 20 hours of work would allow.
 Now, however, you realize that telepsychiatry can allow you to devote more hours to seeing patients as you work from home.
-You now have additional small windows of time that are long enough to go into your home office to see patients – perhaps as your child is taking their daytime nap – but that are not long enough to commute to the clinic to see patients.
+You now have additional small windows of time that are long enough to go into your home office to see patients – perhaps as your child is taking their daytime nap – but that is not long enough to commute to the clinic to see patients.

 There are two more factors to consider that form the foundation and boundary around the SWOT-C Analysis results.
 These factors are your Goals and Values.
-It doesn’t matter what awesome opportunities open up in the world if they are inconsistent with your core life goals and / or antithetical to your core life values.
+It doesn’t matter what awesome opportunities open up in the world if they are inconsistent with your core life goals and/or antithetical to your core life values.
 The SWOT-C Analysis is meant to be neutral in terms of goals and values and is a way of evaluating one’s self and the world one lives in with a cold eye.
 But, of course, we are not only profit-maximizing and pleasure-seeking machines.
 It is your goals and values that will help you decide where to direct your ongoing efforts.
 The world offers many different paths forward through the spacetime cone of possibility.
 There are paths available to you to simultaneously do well and do good, to be passionate about your work, and to live up to your highest self.

 SWOT-C may seem cheesy or too simple.
-But in my work with patients, business owners and myself, I believe even simple analyses can be eye-opening.
+But in my work with patients, business owners, and myself, I believe even simple analyses can be eye-opening.
 They literally can change your life.
 There is a big caveat, however: sitting down and going through a SWOT-C review will make you realize how little you know about the world’s Opportunities and Threats, about what you should do to mitigate your Weaknesses, and how to take advantage of your Strengths.
-Suddenly, it can become clear that SWOT-C is not so simple after all.
+Suddenly, it becomes clear that SWOT-C is not so simple after all.

 This brings me to the next two factors that come into play as you move through a SWOT-C Analysis, for such an analysis is not a one-off activity but rather an ongoing process.
 The two additional factors are Due Diligence and Cybernetic Course Correction.
 Due Diligence refers to gathering sufficient information about relevant aspects of the world to know the nature of the world’s Opportunities and Threats.
-And Cybernetic Course Correction refers to the continuous reanalysis and reconsideration of your path through the world’s affordance landscape.
-As you learn and try new things, you place yourself into a position to learn and try more new things.
+Cybernetic Course Correction refers to the continuous reanalysis and reconsideration of your path through the world’s affordance landscape.
+As you learn and try new things, you place yourself in a position to learn and try more new things.
 Cybernetic is a term from rocketry (now applied to business and personal analysis) that refers to the position-sensing and motion-adjusting systems that are continually updating as they guide a rocket to its goal.
 Personal development cybernetics can be captured by the term Action Learning: as you start towards a goal you may not have the knowledge or skills to achieve that goal.
 But as you act towards your goal, you continue to assess and learn, iteratively picking up the knowledge and skills to continue moving towards the goal.
-The E.L.
-Doctorow quote I shared last week captures this reality: “You can see only as far as the headlights, but you can make the whole trip that way.”
+This E.L.
+Doctorow quote captures this reality: “You can see only as far as the headlights, but you can make the whole trip that way.”

 Until next time,